 Orcas Island was initially inhabited by the Straits Salish peoples, notably the Lummi tribe.
 It’s more rugged, mountainous, and forested than the other islands in the archipelago.
 It is nearly divided straight down the middle by the long inlet of East Sound, with two smaller channels (West Sound and Deer Harbor) indenting its western half.

 One of the most influential people to live on Orcas Island, former Seattle Mayor Robert Moran (1857-1943), led to the establishment of Moran State Park (more on that below).
-Resorts opened throughout the islands while agriculture declined.
-There are still farms and active agriculture on the island, however, Orcas Island’s tourism-driven economy continues with many activities, resorts, hotels, boutique shops, and the state park catering to tens of thousands of summer visitors.
+During and after Moran’s time living on Orcas, resorts opened throughout the islands while agriculture declined.
+There are still farms and active agriculture on the island, however, Orcas Island’s tourism-driven economy continues with many activities, resorts, hotels, boutique shops, and the state park catering to tens of thousands of summer visitors each year.

 A Note About the Name “Orcas Island”